Chet-Weston/osticket-prereqs/README.md

 <img src="https://i.imgur.com/aYM4IGz.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Back into the osTicket installer, click continue, enter the chosen name of the helpdesk, and the default email. & create desired Admins.
 Once completed, navigate back to your “osTicket-Installation-Files" folder and install HeidiSQL.
 Once installed and opened.
 Create a new session with the same "User" & "Password" used in the installation section of the MySQL setup.
 Right-click "Unnamed" and create a new database named "osticket" ***make sure the name is correct***.
-Once above steps have been completed, navigate back to the "osTicket installer" and finish setting up by filling out the database settings.
+Once the above steps have been completed, navigate back to the "osTicket installer" and finish setting up by filling out the database settings.
 Which should look like the example below. and install once complete.
  <img src="https://i.imgur.com/RWpFhtu.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <br />